-The 18-year-old riders will respect the rules maintained by each region.
+Eighteen-year-old riders will respect the rules maintained by each region.
 Therefore, any IFSA athlete turning 19 before the FJWC competition date will not be eligible to compete.
-Eighteen-year-old athletes that qualify for the FJWC also have the option to forfeit participation in the FJWC and graduate to the FWQ Tour.
-These riders must select the series in which they intend to compete before the competition season begins.
-FWT Management will invite Region 1 and the IFSA will issue invitations to Region 2 riders according to their past year IFSA Overall Ranking results and national representation quota.
+Depending on the FJWC event date, 18-year-old riders may opt to participate in the FJWC and then move on to the FWQ Adult Series that season.
+Athletes attending FJWC are not permitted to compete in FWQ events prior to the FJWC event.
+FWT Management will issue invitations for both Region 1 and Region 2 riders.
+The IFSA will provide FWT Management with the invitation list for Region 2 according to the past year's IFSA Overall Ranking results and the quota allotment determined for Region 2 by FWT.

 FJWC results will not count toward the title of IFSA North American Junior Freeride Champion.
-Instead, FJWC competitors will be awarded with 4 junior level points which will be used to calculate their FWQ Global Seeding List status when they graduate to the FWQ Adult Series.
+Instead, FJWC competitors will be awarded with 4\ junior level points which will converted to their FWQ Global Seeding List ranking when they graduate to the FWQ Adult Series.
 See the FWQ Point Conversion Table in Appendix III